notonthehighstreet/prdmgt-data-assign-attributes/README.md

 This script is intended to provide a way to assign existing Attributes to existing Product Types.

+At this point only non-mandatory attributes are supported (not validated by this script yet) as otherwise we'd have to enforce default values for existing products.

 It will perform some rudimentary checks of the data, as well as generating a few scripts to verify data integrity.

 It is NOT designed to add new Attributes or Attribute Values, or create new Product Types (the latter can be done via this